 Tom's expert tip: Taking the ferry to Sausalito and then hiking or cabbing to the Bay Area Discovery Museum is a fun way to see more of the beautiful Marin Headlands.

 How many times have you taken the kids on a trip and found yourself stuck downtown, surrounded by nothing but adult-centered activities?
-Yuerba Buena Gardens is the San Francisco city cure for that dilemma.
-Not only does Yuerba Buena offer large expanses of grass for kids to run to their heart's delight, it also has a carousel, a bowling alley and an indoor ice skating rink.
-And if those classic kid activities don't work, try "Zeum," an interactive museum with a mission of fostering creativity in young people to ignite the imagination and inspire lifelong learning.
+Yerba Buena Gardens is the San Francisco city cure for that dilemma.
+Not only does Yerba Buena offer large expanses of grass for kids to run to their heart's delight, it also has a carousel, a bowling alley and an indoor ice skating rink.
+And if those classic kid activities don't work, visit the Children's Creativity Museum, a fantastic space dedicated to inspiring children of all ages.
 Still not enough activities?
 Then bring the gang over to the nearby Metreon for a well-deserved movie and meal.

-Recommended for Things to Do with Kids because: Yuerba Buena is the best option downtown when kids need to run around.
+Recommended for Things to Do with Kids because: Yerba Buena is the best option downtown when kids need to run around.

-Tom's expert tip: The Metreon, right next door to Yuerba Buena, has just been completely remodeled and is worth checking out, too.
+Tom's expert tip: The Metreon, right next door to Yerba Buena, has just been completely remodeled and is worth checking out, too.

 The Exploratorium believes the fundamental childhood traits of being playful and curious should be fostered for a lifetime.
 Founder Frank Oppenheimer believed in intertwining art and science to make learning attractive and memorable through exhibits such as the Tactile Dome and Traits of Life.
 Be sure to check the website for the latest exhibits and family activities.
 And the family fun doesn't stop at the Exploratorium itself.
 With its ideal location on the Embarcadero, Fisherman's Wharf and other attractions are right at hand.
 If you believe that families that learn together stay together, head to the Exploratorium for a lifetime of togetherness in one day.